Accessible Multimedia at UAA

 Voice Recognition software can be used to "revoice" audio and create a transcript.
 While listening to audio through earphones, the voicer simply restates the spoken portions into a microhphone.
 Because the audio is coming through earphones the microphone is not picking up the sound from the original audio, only the voice of the person who is speaking or "revoicing" the lines into the microphone.

 Another option which is often used for transcribing full length videos is TypeWell.
 Transcribers use sophisticated abbreviation software to type what is being said with far fewer keystrokes.
-UAA Disability Support Service can provide transcribing at cost for projects outside the scope of the web accessibility interns.
+UAA Disability Support Service can provide a transcribing quote for your projects.